DataDog/documentation/content/en/code_analysis/how_it_works/_index.md

 in the path, the service name the closest to the filename is selected.

-### How are teams associated with code violations and libraries?
+### Associating teams with code violations and libraries

-When Datadog detects the service for your code violation or library, it automatically associates the team attached to the service.
+Datadog automatically associates the team attached to a service when a code violation or library issue is detected.
 For example, if the file `domains/ecommerce/apps/myservice/foo.py` is associated with `myservice`, then the team `myservice` will be associated to any violation detected in this file.